vmunde62/devops-task1/README.md

     4. Helm
     5. Trivy

 The Prerequisites needed can be installed and set through prerequisites.sh script file.
+The script file is intended to use on debian/ubuntu based linux distribution.

 # Setup